 It is that time of year again!!
 The sun is warming everything back up, and the garden is ready to be replenished….what should we plant this year we thought??
 Some of our favorites had survived but a few other plants just didn’t make it so it was time to create a few gardening activities for kids that would yield something yummy….this is what we came up with! 😉 Special thanks goes out to Tree Top for sponsoring this post, and getting our Kids Gardening again. (affiliate links present, originally published 5/15)

-Here are a few of our favorite gardening activities for kids!
+Here are a few gardening activities for kids and kid friendly plants!

 - Plant Strawberries – Let’s face it….everyone loves strawberries!!
 You can usually find small strawberry plants that have already started to sprout, some may even have a few pieces of fruit on them.
 It is fun to have plants in a few different stages so kids don’t get discouraged as they wait for something to grow.
 We found a few small plants that had just begun growing, and transplanted them in a milk jug with a little added seed starter soil.
 We just cut the jug in half and put a few holes in the bottom to drain(we love repurposing things if at all possible)!
 This is a fun plant for kids!